rnegron/brainhi-marketplace/README.md

 1. Change into the `backend` folder.

-2. Build and run the app: `docker-compose up --build`
+2. Build and run the app in detached mode: `docker-compose up --build -d`

 This sets up a PostgreSQL database as well as the Django backend hosted on `localhost:8000`.
 It also runs some fixtures to pre-populate the database with some provider profiles.